derek-dchu/awesome-note/search_&_recursion.md

 ##### Analysis
 ###### BFS
-Consider each word as a vertex in a undirect graph, we add edge between two words if and only if they have only one miss matching letter.
+Consider each word as a vertex in a undirect graph, we add edge between two words if and only if they have only one mismatching letter.
 Then the problem reduce to finding a shortest path from start vertex to end vertex with each edge has weight 1.
 In this cases, BFS can serve the purpose.

 For example, dictionary ["hit","hot","dot","dog"] has following graph.